In overcast Britain, cycling shades aren't worn primarily to block out ultraviolet rays, nor to look cool in a pair of aviators.

 Yes, they're safety specs, like your chemistry teacher used to wear.
 That's the obvious disadvantage.
 They're not designed to filter UV either.
 On the other hand, they cost two quid and you can wear them over the top of your prescription glasses to keep rain off and to provide more protection than your normal specs from wind and anything carried on it.
 Geeky but cheap.

-Proper cycling eyewear for £15, the Spectral glasses have wraparound polycarbonate lenses that keep out the wind and filter UV.
+Proper cycling eyewear for a low price, the Spectral glasses have wraparound polycarbonate lenses that keep out the wind and filter UV.
 There's even an anti-fog coating.
 A soft nose-piece and flexible arms provide a secure, comfortable fit.
-They're available in six different colours, including yellow, orange, and clear; at this price you could have two or three pairs for different light conditions.
+They're available in various different colours, and at this price you could have two or three pairs for different light conditions.

 Northwave Optics Predator

 Suggested for mountain bike use, where the clear lenses won't dimmer-switch your eyesight when you duck under tree cover, these glasses are just as suitable for four-seasons, night and day commuting.
 The polycarbonate lenses are water repellent and the nose-piece and arms don't pinch.
 The same-style Northwave Predator offers tinted lenses from £24.99.

 Bloc Stealth W92

 Lightweight glasses that come with three lenses – clear, citrus yellow and vermillion.
 Both UV protection and wraparound is good, and there's no frame edge at the sides to restrict all-round vision.
 The frame itself is made of a nylon polymer that flexes rather than snapping or shattering.
 The lenses are tough too.
 Fit is adjustable, providing comfort and stability whatever your head shape.